Saturday 26 October 2024

 Simon and I exchanged a puzzled glance.
 It seemed fairly clear that the two of us were together.
 Simon said with unwonted annoyance, 'She joined me.'
 Even he was discomposed by the queue kerfuffle.

-'Oh, I do beg your pardon,' said the man, sounding more accusatory than sorry.
-He turned away, pulled out his phone, pressed a few buttons and spoke loudly into it.
+'Oh, I do beg your pardon,' said the man, sounding more accusatory than apologetic.
+He turned slightly away, pulled out his phone, pressed buttons and spoke loudly into it.
 "This is Donald Duckworth.
 I want a taxi to Gonville and Caius.
 Yes, now.
 Cambridge station."
-Then he marched away to the far side of the car park to await his ride.
+Then he abandoned the queue and marched to the far side of the car park to await his ride.

 Meanwhile a taxi arrived at the 'Queue Here' sign, a seven-seater.
 A man from Queue Two nabbed it, but then turned round to call out, "Anyone else going to Waterbeach?"
-Several people shuffled and murmured and then joined him.
+Several people shuffled their feet and murmured and then joined him.
+A return to civility.

-A sedan pulled up and this time the young woman representing our queue in the debate laid hands on it.
+A sedan pulled up and this time the young woman who had represented our queue in the earlier debate laid hands on it.
 "I'm going to the Barton Road," she announced.
 "Anyone else?"
-Near enough, we thought, and accepted the invitation.
-We sped through dark and quiet streets, and soon found ourselves home in our cosy flat at Clare Hall, cups of tea brewing.
+Near enough, we thought, to Clare Hall, and accepted the invitation.
+The three of us sped through dark and quiet streets, and soon Simon and I found ourselves home in our cosy flat at Clare Hall, tea brewing.

 And that was that, we thought.
 But no. This is Cambridge!
 The next day we had lunch in college with husband's old friend Mick Brown, a physicist.
 Mick, I learned, had once belonged to Gonville and Caius College but left it many years ago in protest over its refusal to admit women.

-"We had a brief encounter with someone from Gonville and Caius last night," I told him, telling the little story about Professor Duckworth.
+"We had a brief encounter with someone from Gonville and Caius last night," I said, telling the little story about the dueling queues.

 "Oh-- Don Duckworth!" said Mick.
 "He's in English.
 Goes on about Shakespeare, I believe.
 Quite witty.
 He of course opposed women."

-The motion to admit women failed, and Mick left along with others to found Robinson College, a lovely college across the street from our own Clare Hall.
+The motion to admit women failed, and Mick along with several other members resigned to found Robinson, a lovely college across the street from our own Clare Hall.

 Caius did finally admit women starting in1979-- almost a decade before Magdalene College, which held out until 1988.